 10. The Wrong Hair Color

 Damaged porous hair absorbs too much color.
-So if you are using the same dye you’ve always used but seeing a completely different result, your hair is damaged.
+So if you are using the same dye you’ve always used but seen a different result, your hair is damaged.